deliasi/LabReport3/LabReport3.md

         DERRICKS-MacBook-Air:media alenooshhambarchian$

 ### Second Command Line Option (Grep -c)
 This command allows us to find the occurances of patterns in out text files.
+A number is printed out when this command is run.

          DERRICKS-MacBook-Air:media alenooshhambarchian$ grep -c 'say' Farm_workers.txt
          2